 Is he here to repair something?
 It doesn’t matter.

-He was allowed on your premises for a legitimate purpose.
+He was allowed onto your premises for a legitimate purpose.
 (0:16)

-If you ever wanted to look over the shoulder of a bug sweep team in action, this is your chance!
-The Daily Planet interviewed the Murray Associates technicians while they conducted an electronic eavesdropping detection audit.
-The video clip shows them conducting spectrum analysis, nonlinear junction detection, infrared detection, a Wi-Fi security and compliance audit and more.
+If you have ever wanted to observe a bug sweep team in action, this is your chance!
+The Daily Planet interviewed the Murray Associates technicians as they conducted an electronic eavesdropping detection audit.
+The video clip shows them conducting spectrum analysis, nonlinear junction detection, infrared detection, a Wi-Fi security and compliance audit, and other activities.
 (5:27 – Low resolution.
 Posted for informational value.
 Retired versions of our instrumentation shown.)

 Transcript: